websauna/websauna/docs/source/tutorials/gettingstarted/tutorial_09.rst

 * ``@model_admin(traverse_id="question")`` tells that this model admin is registered under ``/admin/question`` URL.

 * Class ``myapp.admins.QuestionAdmin`` is a :term:`resource` for question model admin root itself.
-This resource provides add question and list questions views for all questions in the database.
+This resource provides add question and list questions views for all questions in the database, like URL ``/admin/question/add``.

 * Class ``myapp.admins.QuestionAdmin.Resource`` is a :term:`resource` for individual questions.
 It maps :term:`SQLAlchemy` model instance to ``/admin/question/xxxx`` URLs, so that each model instance gets its own user friendly URL path.
-This resource provides view question, edit question and delete question views for individual question instances.
+This resource provides view question, edit question and delete question views for individual question instances, like URL ``/admin/question/xxx/edit``.

 Visiting admin
 ==============